 Lake Garda is one of the most beautiful lakes in Italy, thanks to the rich cultural scenes and diverse experiences that this northern Italian lake offers.
-It borders three regions - Lombardy, Trentino Alto-Adige and Veneto where you’ll find beautiful resorts, farmhouses, authentic Italian restaurants and old villages where you can have your dream wedding in Italy!
-As for the famous and utterly romantic Lake Como, the best wedding venues here are elegant villas and historic luxurious hotels that lend a view to the sparkling water and the rolling hills that encompass this piece of Mother Nature’s best works.
+It borders three regions - Lombardy, Trentino Alto-Adige and Veneto where you’ll find beautiful establishments in old villages for your dream wedding in Italy!
+As for the famous Lake Como, elegant villas and historic luxurious hotels with views to the sparkling water and the rolling hills are the best wedding venues.

-Sardinia is a lesser known Italian island located in the Mediterannean Sea with a breathtaking two thousand-kilometers coastline and a beautiful mountainous territory.
-This is an ideal wedding destination in Italy for those who love secluded white-sand beaches with fewer crowds.
+Sardinia is a lesser known Italian island located in the Mediterranean Sea with a breathtaking two thousand-kilometer coastline and a beautiful mountainous territory.
+This is an ideal destination for micro weddings in Italy for couples in love with secluded white-sand beaches with fewer crowds.
 The island of Sardinia is a lovely place to have an elopement for two or an intimate wedding with your closest friends and families.
-Aside from the privacy that the island offers, you’ll also love the unique regional cuisines served in its local restaurants.
-Have the beach nightlife that you’ve always wanted after your wedding ceremony or better yet, rent a Sardinian restaurant for your wedding reception all night long!
+You’ll also love the unique regional cuisines served in its local restaurants.

 Sorrento, Positano, & the Amalfi Coast

-You will no doubt be familiar with Italy’s most well-known region of Tuscany, famous for its peaceful landscapes, artistic influence and high culture.
-Not to mention the wine!
-This Italian region is known for its medieval castles, vast vineyards, rustic farmhouses, impressive country villas and, of course, scenic green hills and valleys that are much sought after by couples from all around the world!
-These nature’s elements and honest cultural experiences will be your backdrop when you choose to get married in a Tuscan wedding venue.
-What a perfect setting for couples who picked an Italian destination wedding for its dreamy countryside views.
-Enjoy a relaxed elopement for two or an intimate wedding with your small group of guests when you celebrate it in a Tuscan venue with a glass of Chianti wine.
+Italy’s most well-known region, Tuscany is famous for its peaceful landscapes, artistic influences and high culture, not to mention the wine!
+This Italian region is also popular for its medieval castles, picturesque vineyards, rustic farmhouses, impressive country villas, and scenic green hills and valleys.
+These can all be part of your micro wedding when you choose a Tuscan wedding venue.
+It's a perfect setting for couples who dream of an Italian destination wedding with rich countryside views.

 Historic Milan & Florence

-How about a small destination wedding held inside a piece of Italian history, somewhere in the middle of Milan’s urban setting?
-As the fashion capital of Italy, you’ll never go wrong with the classy wedding venues in Milan such as historic or modern luxury hotels and gorgeous Catholic churches.
-Or what about a private elopement in a wedding villa high above Florence?
-You’ll love to get married in this Italian city if you want a small wedding on a terrace with views of Italian gardens, vineyards, and Florence’s urban scenery.
+How about a small destination wedding held inside a piece of Italian history in the middle of Milan’s urban setting?
+As the fashion capital of Italy, you’ll never go wrong with the classy wedding venues in Milan.
+Some of them are historic indoor spots, modern luxury hotels, while some are gorgeous Catholic churches.
+A private elopement in a romantic villa above Florence may also be a good idea where you can tie the knot on a terrace with a full view of Italian gardens, vineyards, or Florence’s urban scenery.

 When to get married in Italy

 May marks the start of peak season in Italy because the cooler months have just ended and the country is beginning to feel the warm weather.
-For us, late April or May is an ideal time to get married in Italy because the number of tourist visits has not reached its peak yet.
-This season is just preparatory to the busier months of June to August.
-We also recommend May for your destination wedding in Italy because at this time, flower fields and vibrant gardens covering the Italian countryside start to bloom!
-If May has a special significance for you, let our Italian wedding planner help you book the perfect venue and all your wedding vendors ahead of time.
+Spring is preparatory to the busier months of June to August.
+Late April or May is an ideal time to get married in Italy because tourist visits haven't peaked yet.
+We also recommend May for destination weddings in Italy when flower fields and vibrant gardens in the Italian countryside start to bloom!
+If May is special for you, let our Italian wedding planner help you book the perfect venue and vendors ahead of time.

 June, July and August are the official summer months in Italy and obviously the busiest too.
-It’s when summer beaches are fully packed and weddings are held in all Italian regions.
+Summer beaches are fully packed and weddings happen in all Italian regions.
 Some couples fly to the Tuscan countryside at this time to avoid the hot and crowded cities of Rome and Venice.
-Some prefer to get married in a waterside wedding venue where they can recite their vows along the glorious sea or next to a romantic Italian lake.
-As expected, venues and hotels also increase their rental fees and accommodation rates at this time.
-But it’s also the season in Italy when nightlife is at its merriest and the atmosphere is alive all day and all night!
+Some prefer to get married in a waterside wedding venue along the glorious sea or next to a romantic Italian lake.
+Venues and hotels increase their rates at this time.
+All for a good reason - it’s the season when nightlife is at its merriest and the atmosphere is alive day and night!

 Temperature starts to dwindle all over Italy after the month of August.
 On mid-September all throughout the month of October, the colors of the gardens, the fields, and the rolling hills in the Italian countryside fade from vibrant to autumn red and brown.
 Italians will be back to work and the atmosphere starts to shrink to the ordinary.
 Nevertheless, it’s still one of the best times to get married in Italy because it marks the harvest season of food and wine!
 Enjoy the rich harvest on your wedding feast along with fewer crowds, lower accommodation rates, and decreasing venue fees.
 For us, it’s also a perfect time for a peaceful honeymoon trip following your private elopement in Italy.

-The winter season in Italy is cold and damp and it’s the time of year when rain frequently visits the country.
-Temperature can change from zero to fifteen degrees Celsius and can drop to below zero degrees in the Northern regions.
-Winter season is an advisable time to get married in Italy only for couples who want a winter wonderland kind of wedding where snow covers the hotel roofs and the green Italian countryside.
-It’s also a good time to take advantage of winter sports activities for your honeymoon and the declining rates for accommodation and venue rentals all over Italy.
+The winter season in Italy is cold and damp, and rain frequently visits the country.
+Temperature changes from zero to fifteen degrees Celsius and drops to below zero degrees in the Northern regions.
+Winter season is an advisable time to get married in Italy for couples who want a winter wonderland wedding where snow covers the hotel roofs and the green Italian countryside.
+It’s also a good time to take advantage of declining rates for accommodation and venues.

 Are you looking for a wedding venue with an elegant and historic vibe?
 You should see the castles in South Tyrol and in the Northern lakes region, or in Umbria.
 These Italian wedding castles were built hundreds of years ago but were preserved carefully as historical evidence of Italy’s past.
 Despite their old age, they have been immaculately preserved to retain their majestic vibe and iconic features.

 The Italian villa - perhaps the most iconic type of venue for a destination wedding in Italy!
 Whether you prefer a private elopement for two or a small wedding with friends and family, there’s an Italian villa with a size that’s right for you.
-These elegant Italian villas with fresh and blooming gardens are some of the best wedding venues in Italy.
-They have all that you need for a memorable wedding in Europe - an outdoor ceremony spot with gardens in the summertime and an indoor reception area for a weatherproof wedding feast.
+These elegant Italian villas with fresh and blooming gardens are some of the best wedding venues in Italy, with their outdoor ceremony spots and indoor reception areas for a weatherproof wedding feast.

-Rome, Florence, Venice and Milan are bursting with elegant and luxurious wedding hotels aimed at impressing the millions of tourists visiting these popular cities all year round.
-Elope to Italy’s fashion capital, Milan, and have an elegant small wedding in an Italian boutique hotel.
-Or have your wedding photos taken against the popular establishments in Rome, Florence or Venice such as ancient churches, medieval buildings, and decades-old restaurants!
+Rome, Florence, Venice and Milan are bursting with elegant and luxurious wedding hotels aimed at impressing the millions of tourists visiting these popular cities.
+Elope to Italy’s fashion capital, Milan, and have an elegant micro wedding in an Italian boutique hotel, or have your wedding photos taken against medieval architecture in Rome, Florence or Venice!

 Sipping a flavorful glass of wine preserved from the wine cellar of an Italian wedding venue with a nice vineyard is a great way to cap your celebration.
 If you’re a couple who’s in love with fine wines, it’s a great idea to elope to Italy’s wedding estates with hectares of vineyards.
 The regions of Barolo and Barbera, Prosecco, Chianti and Lambrusco house the best wine estates here!

-How can you resist the beautiful views in the Amalfi Coast, or in Portofino?
-Or the charm of the old and peaceful villages of Sicily?
+How can you resist the beautiful views in the Amalfi Coast or Portofino?
+Or the charm of the old and peaceful villages in Sicily?
 Celebrate your big day in one of the hotels and villas lining up along the coast in Capri or on the secluded island of Sardinia!
 Such long and sun-kissed coasts from the North to the South of Italy make for a perfect backdrop for your beach elopement or small wedding!
-Hold the reception in an impeccable restaurant within these venues and you’ll have a perfect experience of an Italian destination wedding.
+Hold the reception in an impeccable restaurant within these venues and you’ll have a perfect experience of an Italian micro wedding.